 The Future Of The Smell of Clean and Alpha Aromatics

 The many fragrances that are infused in cleaning products as well as the products themselves are here to stay.
 Fragrance trends predict that the desires of the younger, more diverse consumer base of tomorrow will have a major influence on the ingredients employed in the household products of the future.
 Advances in technology and customization and taste are certain to alter the landscape of the smell of clean, but we are always prepared.

 We have faced and surpassed many challenges over the continuous course of their operation, which has exceeded seventy years and have a commitment to seamless customer service.
 Our many customers come from all over the world and our unique personal visions are a primary business priority.

 Our 85,000 square-foot Technology Center located a mere hop-skip-and-jump from the Pittsburgh International port is equipped with an extremely knowledgeable staff of perfumers, chemists and researchers and the most advanced cutting edge diffusion technologies that money can buy.
-This includes the latestinnovations in gas chromatography, mass spectrometry, headspace analysis, distillation, extraction and quality control technology.
+This includes the latest innovations in gas chromatography, mass spectrometry, headspace analysis, distillation, extraction and quality control technology.

-These diverse tools enable our teams to capture the true essence of natural products and ensure that fragrances are compatible with various bases.
+Led by our chief perfumer, Roger Howell (featured above), these diverse tools enable our teams to capture the true essence of natural products and ensure that fragrances are compatible with various bases.
 Our ongoing evaluations of raw materials guarantee quality, consistency and safety.